kolesarm/ATEHonest/README.md

 remotes::install_github("kolesarm/ATEHonest")
 ```

-Note: to install the `Rmpfr` package (a dependency of `CVXR` package that this
+- This package depends on the `'Rmpfr` package (it's a dependency of the `CVXR`
+  package that this package uses).
+In order to install this package, the system
-  package uses), one needs the `libmpfr-dev` library.
-On Ubuntu/Debian, the
+  library `libmpfr-dev` needs to be installed.
+On Ubuntu/Debian, the library can
-  library can be installed by running `sudo apt-get install libmpfr-dev`
+  be installed by running `sudo apt-get install libmpfr-dev`.

 ## Example